HibberdLab/hibberdlab.github.com/publications.md

 - [Wang P, Fouracre J, Kelly S, Karki S, Gowik U, **Aubry S**, Shaw MK, Westhoff P, Slamet-Loedin IH, Quick WP, et al..
 2013.
 Evolution of GOLDEN2-LIKE gene function in C<sub>3</sub> and C<sub>4</sub> plants.
 Planta 237: 481–495.](http://dx.doi.org/10.1007/s00425-012-1754-3)
 - [**Covshoff S**, Furbank RT, Leegood RC, **Hibberd JM**.
 2013.
 Leaf rolling allows quantification of mRNA abundance in mesophyll cells of sorghum.
 J Exp Bot 64: 807–813. \*](http://dx.doi.org/10.1093/jxb/ers286)

-	\* **This paper reports a simple approach to extract RNA from either M or BS cells of C<sub>4</sub> leaves.
-This new approach is low tech, does not require incubations that themselves induce alterations in gene expressioin (such as the production of protoplasts), and gives high quality RNA suitable for deep sequencing.**
+	\* **A simple approach to extract RNA from either M or BS cells of C<sub>4</sub> leaves.
+This new approach is low tech, does not require incubations that themselves induce alterations in gene expression (such as the production of protoplasts), and gives high quality RNA suitable for deep sequencing.**

 ### 2012